MatthewRMorgan/twitterGC/README.md

 # twitterGC
-Scraping twitter using selenium webdriver for automation and api to scrape for genetic counseling data
+Scraping twitter and eventually more sites for genetic counseling data, resources, and events
-</br> Inspired by https://github.com/israel-dryer/Twitter-Scraper/blob/main/twitter-scraper-tut.ipynb and https://www.youtube.com/watch?v=3KaffTIZ5II
+</br> Initially inspired by https://github.com/israel-dryer/Twitter-Scraper/blob/main/twitter-scraper-tut.ipynb and https://www.youtube.com/watch?v=3KaffTIZ5II
+</br> Please reference the project overview jupyter notebook for more information, thank you!